The example counselling session

 Zed’s cobweb diagram

 I constructed the cobweb diagram as Zed and spoke, inserting the words Zed used.
-This final diagram mapped the key elements of the entire session.
+This final diagram mapped the key elements of his story.

 Zed’s story